 The good news is when you build a something suitably awesome.
 You can blueprint it for use later making sure that no effort was wasted.

-The campaign has you taking on a variety of goal-oriented levels.
+The campaign mode has you taking on a variety of goal-oriented levels.
 The goals aren’t particularly interesting, usually having a number of guests in your park at once, ticket sales, happiness ratings, that sort of thing.

 But they keep you on your toes well enough.
-The problem with the campaign is the games design sort of conflicts with it.
+The problem with the campaign is the games design conflicts with it.
 Parkitect wants you to take your time and build elaborately designed parks, innovative coasters, custom structures, and gorgeous scenery.

 The game gives you a large variety of coasters, shops, and scenery to build.
 But I found the variety of normal calm and thrill rides somewhat lacking by comparison.
 I also was disappointed to find that I couldn’t ride my own attractions, something that’s existed in other theme park tycoon games.
-However those are really minor annoyances on an otherwise incredibly well-designed video game.
+However, those are really minor annoyances on an otherwise incredibly well-designed video game.

 Parkitect gives you far more control over things then I expected.
-A lot of simulation games these days are nothing more than glorified park builders with little to no sim aspects to them.
+A lot of simulation games these days are nothing more than glorified park builders with little to no simulation aspects to them.
 I was pleasantly surprised that I could set the price to enter the park, and for each ride.
 I could alter what each shop carries and how much.
 If I wanted, I could spend money on a variety of marketing campaigns to bring guests in, and I could pick what was researched and how much to spend on it.

-You can alter the cars of your coaster and how many are on each train, change all the coloring and lights, you can set specific zones for each of your staff to work in and you can even do market research on your guests.
+You can alter the cars of your coasters and how many are on each train, change all the coloring and lights, you can set specific zones for each of your staff to work in and you can even do market research on your guests.
 Parkitect lets you go as deep as you want and rewards you for doing so.
 But gives you options not to if you aren’t in the mood.
 It is a great park designer, and an excellent simulation game that deserves to sit alongside many of the old greats we grew up with.

 If you like simulation games, but want something with teeth.
 Check out my review of RimWorld.
-If you enjoy this content consider supporting it via my Creator Store or Kofi Page!

 - Easy to learn intuitive controls